 When you’re ready to wind things up a bit, hit the trails of the Queenstown Mountain Bike Park, a dedicated downhill park accessed by the Skyline Gondola and managed by the Queenstown Mountain Bike Club.
 Get your bike hitched on, cruise 450 metres up above Queenstown, then go with the flow down some of the 30km of awesome trails on offer.

-The park’s easiest and longest track is Hammy’s, which twists for 6km through exotic forest with views across Lake Wakatipu to Cecil Peak and the Remarkables.
+The park’s easiest and longest track is Hammy’s, which twists for 6km through exotic forest with views across Lake Whakatipu to Cecil Peak and the Remarkables.
 The wide surface, mellow gradient and smooth berms are custom-made for honing off-road skills.
 There are plenty of trails in the park to work up through the grades as you dare!

 Hidden away in the mountains west of Queenstown, Moke Lake is another good place to try cross-country riding.
 A serene spot for picnicking and swimming, surrounded by golden, tussocky peaks, the lake is circumnavigated via an undulating track across grassland and boardwalk.
 A ride around Moke Lake can be combined with a spin around 7 Mile Bike Park and the Gold Digger trail too – an easy technical ride through a historic gold mining area.

 During the summer months, Cardrona Alpine Resort crank up two of its chairlifts to access to some of New Zealand’s highest and longest downhills complete with epic Southern Alps scenery.
 Situated between Queenstown and Wanaka, its bike school offers tuition to get beginners riding the laidback sweeps of A Real Journey, the park’s longest trail.

 Once you've got more experience under your belt it could be time to try out mountain biking at Coronet Peak.
-Starting at the top of the Coronet Express chairlift, their trails boast incredible views over the Wakatipu Basin and beyond and are ideal for experienced riders with a range of intermediate-expert, lift accessed biking trails.
+Starting at the top of the Coronet Express chairlift, their trails boast incredible views over the Whakatipu Basin and beyond and are ideal for experienced riders with a range of intermediate-expert, lift accessed biking trails.
 A range of passes are available with full day, sunset or season passes on offer.